The Mahdi Servants Union: Legal character

 Khodam Al Mahdi Organisation (KMO) was founded on 23 February 2010 and subsequently registered as a charity by the Charity Commission for England and Wales on 21 July 2010.
 It was co-directed by four people, namely Adel Salah, Ali Shubber, Mohamed Salah and Yassir Fowjian, all British citizens.
-The charity was legally dissolved on 10 April 2012 at the Companies House but remained active afterwards, continuing to raised money in the charity's name and buying a property.
-After Charity Commission became aware of this, it launched a statutory inquiry into the organisation and on 7 April 2014 removed KMO from the list.
-During its three years of legal existence from 2010 to 2012, the KMO had all filed financial documents declaring that its income and expenditure were both exactly £25,000.
+The charity was legally dissolved on 10 April 2012 at the Companies House but in fact remained active afterwards, continuing to raise money in the charity's name and buying a property.
+After Charity Commission became aware of this, it launched a statutory inquiry into the organisation and on 7 April 2014 removed KMO from the list of charities.
+During its three years of legal existence from 2010 to 2012, KMO had all filed financial documents declaring that its income and expenditure were both exactly £25,000.

-On 8 November 2017, a private company limited by shares named Khoddam Al Mahdi Organisation Ltd. was incorporated.
+On 8 November 2017, a private company limited by shares named "Khoddam Al Mahdi Organisation Ltd." was incorporated.
 The dormant company was wholly owned by Thamer Jundi Jassam, a Swedish citizen, who also served as its director.
 It was officially dissolved on 16 April 2019 via compulsory strike-off.

-On 3 June 2020, a company named 'The Mahdi Servants Union (MSU) Ltd.' was incorporated with Hicham Lachkar, Hicham Zouaoui, Hassan Al-Karaawi, and Yasser Al-Habib appointed as directors.
+On 3 June 2020, a company named "The Mahdi Servants Union (MSU) Ltd." was incorporated with Hicham Lachkar, Hicham Zouaoui, Hassan Al-Karaawi, and Yasser Al-Habib appointed as directors.
 In July 2020, "Ltd." was dropped from its official name.

 In January 2024, Zouaoui and Al-Karaawi were removed as directors and Mohamed Jawad Mohamed Salah appointed as director and Yasser Al-Habib appointed as a person with significant control (controls at least 75% of the shares in the company).

 On 1 April 2025, Ali Al-Habib was appointed as director.
+Mohamed Jawad was later removed as director and Lachkar appointed as secretary.